lux-operating-system/kernel/readme.md

 </div>

 **lux** (intentionally stylized in lowercase) is a portable work-in-progress microkernel written from scratch that currently runs on x86_64, with future plans for an ARM64 port.
+For the operating system built on the lux microkernel, visit [lux-operating-system/lux](https://github.com/lux-operating-system/lux).

 ![Screenshot of luxOS running on QEMU](https://jewelcodes.io/lux-10-06-24.png)